shawn-thorn/shawnthorn.com/content/home/location-vancouver.md

 active = true  # Activate this widget? true/false
 weight = 11  # Order that this section will appear.

-title = "Operating in and around Vancouver, BC" subtitle = """
+title = "Operating in and around Victoria, BC" subtitle = """
 """